-As shown in Figure 14, analysis of the assessment and ratings data for centre-based services by ARIA+ suggests that remoteness has an effect on the spread of quality ratings, at both the Working Towards NQS rating level and the Exceeding NQS rating level.
+As shown in Figure 15, analysis of the assessment and ratings data for centre-based services by ARIA+ suggests that remoteness has an effect on the spread of quality ratings, at both the Working Towards NQS and Exceeding NQS rating level.

-Figure 14.
-The proportion of approved centre based services by quality rating and ARIA+
+Figure 15: The proportion of quality rated centre based services by ARIA+

 Working Towards NQS

 Major Cities of Australia

 Outer Regional Australia

 Figure 16 displays the quality rating results for each of the seven quality areas.

 The quality areas with the highest proportion of services rated at Working Towards NQS are: